emutelab/emutelab/_posts/2020-06-16-Semaworkshop.md

 	3pm - Workshop (Zoom): Finishing your live coding language + QnA 5pm - Showcase of projects in development (or ideas).
 Drinks and snack.

+**Additional Support the Following Week:**

+**Monday - July 6th**

+	3pm - Project Development (Zoom): A session where we support people completing their projects

+**Wednesday - July 8th**

+	3pm - Project Development (Zoom): A session where we support people completing their projects

+**Friday - July 10th**

+	3pm - Project Development (Zoom): A session where we support people completing their projects

 <b>A sign-up and further information about the workshop: <a href="https://bit.ly/30OomUo">Sema Workshop Registration</a></b>